wensttay/POD-Evaluation-Activity/README.md

 # pod-evaluation-activity
-A repository for disponibilize the answers to an evaluation activity about P.O.D. class at IFPB.
+A repository for disponibilize the answers to an evaluation activity about POD class at IFPB.